SSLCertificateFile

 problem when I looked at the options available for the

-with letsencrypt --help
+letsencrypt renew with letsencrypt --help and saw

-there was a --apache
+there was a --apache parameter I could use.

-Using that parameter I was able to successfully renew the certificates
+#Using that parameter I was able to successfully renew the certificates

-.
+with letsencrypt renew --apache.
 When I checked the expiration

 date for the certificate afterwards, I could see it was now valid until